Dibaal/CloudUploader-CLI/README.md

 • __Script Not Executing:__
 Make sure you have given executable permissions to the script.
 You can set this with chmod +x clouduploader.

-## Support

-For support, issues, or feature requests, please file an issue on the GitHub repository issue tracker.